tq-systems/meta-tq/meta-tq/doc/README.imx.BootMedia.md

 mmc dev 0 0
 ```

-### Bootable QSPI NOR
+### Bootable SPI-NOR on QSPI / FlexSPI / XSPI controller

+**Attention:** This documentation assumes that the boot image is prepended with a valid
+firmware configuration block (FCB).
+This information is used by ROM loader
+to initialise the SPI controller before loading the boot firmware

-To create a bootable QSPI NOR with boot stream only (for exact file name see
+To create a bootable SPI-NOR with boot firmware only (for exact file name see
-SOM specific documentation)
+SOM specific documentation) the following steps are needed - the example

-Example for U-Boot, booting from SD-Card:
+assumes using U-Boot, booted from SD-Card or via serial download mode:

 ```
 tftp <bootstream>